 - Dementia, Alzheimer’s – Currently, around 15-18% of people over age 65 have either dementia or Alzheimer’s, and 34.6% of people 85 and older have Alzheimer’s.
 Recent research showed our concentration rhythm removed 37% of plaque that blocks memory in important brain areas for memory in mice with Alzheimer’s after listening for one hour a day.
 They listened with light pulses in the same rhythm for one week, and the sounds alone are also proven to help people’s memories.
 The mice brains improved significantly after one week, and people experience differences in weeks and months.
 Longer treatment will help memory more, because the plaque can return.
+When the sound therapy and light therapy stopped, the memory blocking plaque returned, and their memory worsened.
+You can use these techniques now because we know the same brain rhythms are affected by these same sounds.
+The brain rhythm targeted by the sound that cleared away memory blocking plaque to a high degree is called the 40 Hz Cortical Sweep by some.
+It causes coordination between the front executive brain and the rear brain used for deep memory storage.
 The same process is continually being researched for people, and is being shown to effect people in similar ways (here is a research study at the National Institute of Health for results with people).
 The sound rhythms that they used are a part of our service, along with memory testing, and you can share it with family, friends, and your community.
 Here is an article at the National Institute of Health discussing the sound treatment research for mice with Alzheimer’s.

 - ADHD and Autism – It has been proven that impulsive behavior decreased by more than 30% in 8 year olds with impulsive ADHD by listening to the sound we have for executive functions.
 Similar changes happen for adults.
 It has been proven to increase “working memory” by 11% (on average) for typical adults without ADHD, and as much as 29-32% in people with ADHD.
 There are changes in autism too, with the changes being different for each case.
 The changes happen when user listens to the sound for focus on this site 2 times a week for at least 12 weeks.